AAA predicts busiest Thanksgiving travel season in years: Here’s when NOT to drive

 This year, AAA predicts that approximately 55.4 million Americans will be traveling at least 50 miles to get to Thanksgiving dinner, the vast majority of whom — 49.13 million — will be taking the journey by car, according to the organization’s latest projections.
 That would make it the busiest Thanksgiving travel season since 2019, and the third-busiest (after 2005 and 2019) since AAA started posting its forecasts in 2000.

-With millions of motorists sharing the country’s busiest travel corridors in the days around Thanksgiving, it’s inevitable that many will get stuck in traffic for at least a portion of the trip.
+With millions of motorists sharing the country’s busiest travel corridors in the days around Thanksgiving, many will inevitably get stuck in traffic for at least a portion of the trip.
 But drivers can reduce their chances of frustrating delays with a bit of forethought and flexibility, according to AAA.

 AAA used data from INRIX, an analytics firm specializing in transportation, to determine which travel periods were projected to be the most and least congested between Wednesday, Nov.
 22 and Sunday, Nov.
 26.